A combinatorial bijection on $k$-noncrossing partitions: Acknowledgement

 \section{Acknowledgement}

 Authors thank Riccardo Biagioli and Jiang Zeng for helpful discussions.
-This work was supported by the National Science Foundation of China grants 11501244 and 11871247, and by the Austrian Science Foundation FWF, START grant Y463 and SFB grant F50.
+This work was supported by the National Science Foundation of China grants 11871247 and 11501244, by the Austrian Science Foundation FWF, START grant Y463 and SFB grant F50, by the project of Qilu Young Scholars of Shandong University, and by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2019R1F1A1062462).